 Ensure the instrument selector switch is in the OFF position.
 Remove the four screws from the back side of the instrument and remove the back housing.
-Place a 9-volt battery in battery holder and press onto battery terminals.
+Place a 9-volt in the battery holder and press onto the battery terminals.
 Replace the instrument housing and screws.